Aktharnvdv/LLM-training/README.md

-# Fine-Tuning Bling Falcon Language Model
+# Fine-Tuning 1-B Falcon Language Model

 This repository contains a script for fine-tuning the Bling Falcon Language Model on a custom dataset using the Hugging Face Transformers library.
 The model is fine-tuned for a conversational language understanding task with a dataset provided in the `train_data.json` file.